Roberto Durán: Light middleweight and middleweight

 Durán later fought for the World Middleweight Championship, meeting Marvelous Marvin Hagler in Las Vegas on November 10, 1983.
 During the fight, Duran broke his hand and lost in a very competitive fight that went the full fifteen rounds.
 After 13 rounds, two of the judges had Durán one point ahead, and the other judge had it even.
 Hagler fought tenaciously to win the final two rounds and get a unanimous decision victory.
 The judges' scores were 144–142, 144–143, and 146–145.
 Despite the loss, Durán became the second man to take Hagler to a fifteen-round decision (Vito Antuofermo was the other) and the only one to do so while Hagler was the world champion.

 In June 1984, Durán was stripped of his Light Middleweight title when the WBA did not approve of his fight with WBC Champion Thomas "Hitman" Hearns and took away recognition of Durán as world champion the moment Durán stepped into the ring to box Hearns.
-Durán again made history in the fight, but this time it was the wrong kind.
 Hearns dropped Durán twice in the first round and as he rose to his feet after the second knockdown, which ended the round, the former champion did not know where his corner was.
 Hearns went on to knock Durán down a third time in the second round and the fight was stopped, marking the first time in his career that Durán had been knocked out in a fight (the "No Más" fight was officially recorded as a technical knockout, because Durán quit).
 Durán then retired for a second time, but changed his mind over a year later, and was back fighting in early 1986.

 Durán did not contend another title fight until 1989, but made the shot count when he won the WBC Middleweight title from Iran Barkley in February.
 The fight is considered one of Durán's greatest achievements, as the 37-year-old former lightweight champion took the middleweight crown, his fourth title.
 In a tough, back-and-forth fight, Durán knocked Barkley down in the eleventh round and Durán won a split decision (118–112, 116–112, 113–116).
 The bout was named the 1989 "Fight of the Year" by The Ring.